openconfig/reference/rpc/gnmi/gnmi-specification.md

     *   `poll `- a `Poll` message used to specify (on an existing channel) that the client wishes to receive a polled update for the paths specified within the subscription.
 The semantics of the `Poll` message are described in [Section 3.5.1.5.3](#3515-3-poll-subscriptions).
     *   `aliases` - used by a client to define (on an existing channel) a new path alias (as described in [Section 2.4.2](#242-path-aliases)).
 The use of the aliases message is described in [Section 3.5.1.6](#35-1-6-client-defined-aliases-within-a-subscription).

 In order to create a new subscription (and its associated channel) a client MUST send a `SubscribeRequest` message, specifying the `subscribe` field.
 The `SubscriptionList` may create a one-off subscription, a poll-only subscription, or a streaming subscription.
-In the case of ONCE subscriptions, the channel between client and target MUST be closed following the initial response generation.
+In the case of ONCE subscriptions, the channel between client and target MUST be closed following the initial response generation with the relevant status code.

 Subscriptions are set once, and subsequently not modified by a client.
 If a client wishes to subscribe to additional paths from a target, it MUST do so by sending an additional `Subscribe` RPC call, specifying a new `SubscriptionList` message.
-In order to end an existing subscription, a client simply closes the gRPC channel that relates to that subscription.
+In order to end an existing subscription, a client simply cancels the `Subscribe` RPC that relates to that subscription.
 If a channel is initiated with a `SubscribeRequest` message that does not specify a `SubscriptionList` message with the `request` field, the target MUST consider this an error.
-If an additional `SubscribeRequest` message specifying a `SubscriptionList` is sent via an existing channel, the target MUST respond to this message with `SubscribeResponse` message indicating an error status, with a code of `InvalidArgument (4)`; existing subscriptions on other gRPC channels MUST not be modified or terminated.
+If an additional `SubscribeRequest` message specifying a `SubscriptionList` is sent via an existing channel, the target MUST respond to this message with `SubscribeResponse` message indicating an error status, with a code of `InvalidArgument (4)`; existing `Subscribe` RPCs on the channel, and other gRPC channels MUST not be modified or terminated.

 If a client initiates a `Subscribe` RPC with a `SubscribeRequest` message which does not contain a `SubscriptionList` message, this is an error.
-A `SubscribeResponse` message with the status indicating a error code of  `InvalidArgument` MUST be sent.
+A `SubscribeResponse` message with the status indicating a error code of  `InvalidArgument` MUST be sent, and the RPC close.
 The status message SHOULD indicate that an out-of-order operation was requested on a non-existent subscription.
-The target MUST subsequently close the channel.

 #### 3.5.1.2 The SubscriptionList Message